mozilla/gecko-dev/browser/components/asrouter/docs/telemetry.md

   days](https://blog.mozilla.org/data/2021/12/14/this-week-in-glean-how-long-must-i-wait-before-i-can-see-my-data/).
 * Make a mistake?
 No worries.
 Changes are quick and easy and are reflected in the received data within a day.
-* Local debugging involves using Glean's ergonomic test APIs and/or the Glean Debug Ping Viewer which you can learn more about on `about:glean`.
 * If you have any questions, the Glean Team is available across a lot of timezones on the [`#glean:mozilla.org` channel](https://chat.mozilla.org/#/room/#glean:mozilla.org) on Matrix and Slack `#data-help`.